 Guess who’s back on the ZeroBounce blog?
 We saw how much you enjoyed our first interview, so we invited our friend Chanteuse Marie for a second round of questions.
-Email copywriter extraordinaire, she talks about what she does best and loves the most.
+Email copywriter extraordinaire, founder of Blockbuster Copy Co., she talks about what she does best and loves the most.

 Best email you received today:

 It’s the email from Ash Ambirge: “No, You’re Not Overreacting.
 You’re Not Reading Into It Too Much.
 And You’re Not Being Overly Emotional, Either.”

 I’m not a fan of the title case format of her subject line, but the email content is both hilarious and insightful.